judgedreads/hotshot/README.md

 - The application frequently segfaults on close.
 I intend to investigate further but it hasn't yet affected the application whilst running.
+  This also only appears to happen while running the st terminal...
 - There is some weird stuff happening with the focus of widgets in that the embedded looks like it isn't focussed even though key-press-events are still sent to it.
 I imagine it's just multiple widgets trying to compete for focus.
 If it bothers you, just clicking on the title bar seems to fit it (or pressing tab).

+##TODO

+- Allow for passing multiple commands (to open in multiple tabs), or opening a new process in a new tab of a running hotshot instance.
+This would be useful for document viewers.

 ##Credits